Portugal Golden Visa for UK Citizens: A Comprehensive Guide

 Portugal’s Golden Visa program, also known as the residence permit for investment activity (ARI), was introduced to attract international capital.
 Since 2012, the program has offered the right to live and work in Portugal and travel freely across the EU in exchange for a qualifying investment in the country.

 Before Brexit, UK nationals could not apply for the Golden Visa in Portugal.
-However, following Brexit, UK nationals can apply for Portugal’s Golden Visa program—and many have been doing so.
+Since 1 January 2021, UK citizens are eligible to apply for Portugal’s Golden Visa program – and with Brexit in full effect, many British nationals have been doing so.

-With its high quality of life, excellent healthcare, and stunning locations, the Algarve is particularly popular, and Portugal is especially popular among retirees.
+With its high quality of life, excellent healthcare, and stunning locations, many expats are moving to the Algarve, especially retirees.
 Young professionals and families from the UK have also been heading to the sunny shores of Portugal for years.

 Whatever investment route you decide, the Portugal Golden Visa program can be an excellent solution for Brits looking to reside in a European country or simply travel visa-free around Europe’s Schengen Area.
 However, it’s essential to do due diligence on your chosen investment before you commit.

-After five years of maintaining your Golden Visa, you’re eligible for Portuguese permanent residency and citizenship.
+After 5 years of maintaining your Golden Visa, you’re eligible for Portuguese permanent residency.
 A significant advantage of the Portuguese Golden Visa is that residence permit cards can also be granted to family members alongside the main applicant.

 Benefits of the Portuguese Golden Visa for British Citizens